 - Advertise in the "Lost" column of the classifieds (online or newspaper) and check the "Found" classifieds daily.

 - Distribute lost-pet fliers within at least a ten-block radius of your home, and distribute them to people within a three-block radius.

 - View a list of found animals currently at our shelter.

-Palo Alto Animal Services holds stray animals for a minimum for 7 days to let their owners find them.
+The City of Palo Alto (via Pets In Need) holds all stray animals for a minimum for 7 days to let their owners find them.
 Other shelters may not hold stray pets as long, and we encourage you to check local shelters daily.
 If a pet is wearing an ID or has a microchip, we will attempt to contact the owner.
 If an Animal Control Officer picks up a lost pet with some sort of identification, they will attempt to return the pet to its owner, so it's important that you keep this information up to date!
 A rabies tag is not a reliable way to track a pet's owner, so please don't rely on it.
 For more information, please visit our Licensing and identification page.